Indigenous peoples in Argentina: Indigenous communities today

-The first government-led effort to produce accurate statistical data on the country's indigenous peoples was the 2001 national census, which included a question on self-identification with indigenous nations.
+The first government-led effort to produce accurate statistical data on the country's Indigenous peoples was the 2001 national census, which included a question on self-identification with Indigenous nations.
 A more in-depth statistical survey came in 2004, with the Complimentary Survey on Indigenous Populations carried out by the National Institute for Indigenous Affairs (INAI).
-The 2004 survey which accounted for 600,329 people who see themselves as descending from or belonging to indigenous people.
-Indigenous organisations have questioned the factual accuracy of the 2004 survey: First, the methodology used in the survey was considered inadequate, as a large number of indigenous people live in urban areas where the survey was not fully conducted.
-Second, many indigenous people in the country hide their identity for fear of discrimination.
+The 2004 survey which accounted for 600,329 people who see themselves as descending from or belonging to Indigenous people.
+Indigenous organisations have questioned the factual accuracy of the 2004 survey: First, the methodology used in the survey was considered inadequate, as a large number of Indigenous people live in urban areas where the survey was not fully conducted.
+Second, many Indigenous people in the country hide their identity for fear of discrimination.
 Moreover, when the survey was designed in 2001, it was based on the existence of 18 known peoples in the country, opposed to the more than 31 groups recognized by the INAI today.
-This increase reflects a growing awareness amongst indigenous people in terms of their ethnic belonging.
+This increase reflects a growing awareness amongst Indigenous people in terms of their ethnic belonging.

-As many Argentines either believe that the majority of the indigenous have died out or are on the verge of doing so, or 'their descendants' assimilated into Western civilisation many years ago, they wrongly hold the idea that there are no indigenous people in their country.
-The use of pejorative terms likening the indigenous to lazy, idle, dirty, ignorant and savage are part of the everyday language in Argentina.
-Due to these incorrect stereotypes many indigenous have over the years been forced to hide their identity in order to avoid being subjected to racial discrimination.
+As many Argentines either believe that the majority of the Indigenous have died out or are on the verge of doing so, or 'their descendants' assimilated into Western civilisation many years ago, they wrongly hold the idea that there are no Indigenous people in their country.
+The use of pejorative terms likening the Indigenous to lazy, idle, dirty, ignorant and savage are part of the everyday language in Argentina.
+Due to these incorrect stereotypes many Indigenous have over the years been forced to hide their identity in order to avoid being subjected to racial discrimination.

-As of 2011 many natives were still being denied land and human rights.
-Many of the Qom native community had been struggling to protect the land they claim as ancestral territory and even the lives of its members.
-Qom community leader Félix Díaz claimed that his people were being denied medical assistance, did not have access to drinking water, and were subject to arbitrary rises on food prices by non-indigenous businesses.
+As of 2011, many Native people were still being denied land and human rights.
+Many of the Qom Native community had been struggling to protect the land they claim as ancestral territory and even the lives of its members.
+Qom community leader Félix Díaz claimed that his people were being denied medical assistance, did not have access to drinking water, and were subject to arbitrary rises on food prices by non-Indigenous businesses.
 He also claimed the local justice system refused to hear the local community's complaints.

-The INAI, which reports to the Argentine Ministry of Justice and Human Rights, is tasked with overseeing the govenrment's indigenous policy and maintaining track of Argentina's indigenous communities and their rights to their ancestral lands.
+The INAI, which reports to the Argentine Ministry of Justice and Human Rights, is tasked with overseeing the government's Indigenous policy and maintaining track of Argentina's Indigenous communities and their rights to their ancestral lands.
 As of 2018, the INAI kept register of 1,653 communities, of which 1,456 held legal ownership over various territories.